leviroth/beautiful-jekyll/_posts/2017-05-16-testing-reddit-bots-with-betamax.md

 placeholders['password'] = quote_plus(placeholders['password'])
 ```

-We also haven't tackled the following block from earlier:
+We also need to tackle the client information:

 ```json
 {